THATGUYABHISHEK

 • End-to-end UX strategy for Copilot-powered design recommendations

-• AI prompt engineering collaboration — co-designed LLM prompts with ML team for chart analysis
+• AI prompt engineering collaboration — co-designed LLM prompts with ML team for chart analysis, gave examples of visually stunning data viz.

 • Recommendation interaction patterns — preview, apply, undo flows